 Take a look at the various types – pancake compressors, hot dog compressors, pontoon compressors, and other options, so they can decide the different characteristics of the compressor and influence your decisions.

-Pontoon compressors are the most efficient and would also have a higher CFM rating and run time.
+Pontoon small air compressor for painting are the most efficient and would also have a higher CFM rating and run time.
 However, they do not fare well in terms of portability, because you are going to have to pay for what you need for your particular ventures.